 - Pre-award Clinicals Tracking System (PACTS)

-OSR is responsible for establishing, modifying and closing out sub-agreements from GUMC to other institutions, such as subcontracts and independent consulting agreements (ICAs).
-The Sub-award Tracking and Review System (STARS) is used to track initiation and modification of subawards.
-Upon receipt of a prime award, departmental personnel submit a request to initiate or modify a sub-contract to another institution using funds from the incoming sponsored research award.
+OSR is responsible for establishing, modifying and closing out sub-agreements from GUMC to other institutions.
+The Sub-award Tracking and Review System (STARS) is used by RDS and OSR to track initiation and modification of subawards.
+Upon receipt of a prime award, RDS will reach out to the PI on the award and departmental personnel to determine if a sub-agreement is to be issued and to confirm the details of the sub-award.
+RDS staff will then submit a request to OSR in STARS to initiate or modify a sub-contract to another institution using funds from the incoming sponsored research award.

-Payments to subcontractors are processed by the Sponsored Accounting Office (SAO).
-Once OSR receives a fully executed sub-agreement (signed by the sub-institution and counter-signed by Georgetown University), a copy of the agreement is forwarded to the principal investigator and to SAO to file in departmental records.
+Payments to subcontractors are processed by Sponsored Projects Financial Operations (SPFO).
+Once OSR receives a fully executed sub-agreement (signed by the sub-institution and counter-signed by Georgetown University), a copy of the agreement is forwarded to the principal investigator and to SPFO to file in departmental records.

-Note: Incoming sub-agreements from collaborating institutions are considered awards.
-Proposals to other institutions to participate in sponsored research should be entered into TRACS for OSR review and approval prior to submission to the prime institution.
+Note: Incoming sub-agreements from collaborating institutions are manages as sponsored research awards.
+Proposals to other institutions to participate in sponsored research should be entered into TRACS by RDS for OSR review and approval prior to submission to the prime institution.
 Industry-sponsored clinical trial agreement negotiations are managed using the Pre-Award Clinicals Tracking System (PACTS).

 Requirements for a Subcontract Request